 The 4AT was developed in the UK after several waves of testing in multiple sites.
-It has been validated in several published studies (see References), and is being evaluated in a major multicentre study funded by the UK Government.
+It has been validated in several published studies (see References).
 The 4AT is now widely used internationally as a clinical tool for delirium detection in routine, non-specialist care, with increasing adoption for this specific use as well as in research studies.

 The 4AT was first published on this website in September 2011.
 The most recent version (1.2) was published on this website on 30th October 2014.
 See here for notes on the revisions as well as access to earlier versions.

-The 4AT was designed by Prof Alasdair MacLullich (Edinburgh Delirium Research Group, University of Edinburgh, Scotland), and Dr Tracy Ryan and Dr Helen Cash (NHS Lothian, Scotland).
+The 4AT was originally designed in 2011 by Prof Alasdair MacLullich (Edinburgh Delirium Research Group, University of Edinburgh, Scotland), and Dr Tracy Ryan and Dr Helen Cash (NHS Lothian, Scotland).
+Updates since then have been carried out by and are the responsibility of Alasdair MacLullich.

 We thank the following colleagues for generously contributing their time and expertise during the initial development and testing of the 4AT: Dr Atul Anand, Dr Daniel Davis, Dr Fergus Doubal, Dr Duncan Forsyth, Dr Kyle Gibson, Dr Aditya Hosakere, Prof Bree Johnston, Mr Colin MacDonald, Dr Katie Marwick, Dr Johanna Paddison, Prof Emma Reynish, Dr Jeyakumar Selwyn, and Dr Susan Shenkin.